alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 In Kotlin:
 * function parameters are written within parentheses `()`.
-* each parameter must have a type, and multiple parameters must be separated by commas.
+* each parameter must have a type, and multiple parameters must be separated by commas `,`.
 * the return type is written after the function's parentheses `()`, separated by a colon `:`.
 * the body of a function is written within curly braces `{}`.
 * the `return` keyword is used to exit or return something from a function.

-In the below example:
+In the following example:
 * `x` and `y` are function parameters.
 * `x` and `y` have type `Int`.
 * the function's return type is `Int`.